 Working from above the sink, force a sharp utility knife blade between the sink rim and the countertop and cut through the adhesive.
 If the adhesive is silicone, which is probable, you'll be able to do this in several passes, each one a little deeper than the last.
 You won't make much progress with a knife if the adhesive is some other material, such as epoxy or construction adhesive.
 In that case, use the following method:

 Wedge a sharp chisel between the rim and countertop and tap gently with a hammer, being careful not to chip the countertop material.
 This should break the adhesive bond, allowing the rim to separate enough to let you to wedge a pry bar in the gap to pry the rim down.
 If you don't have any luck, use a heat gun to soften the adhesive, then try chipping, cutting and prying it again.

-Some pros recommend using a flat blade oscillating tool to cut through silicone and epoxy adhesive.
-This is an effective method with wooden and plastic countertops, but it's dangerous if the countertop is stone, because the vibrations of the tool can crack stone.
+Some pros recommend using an oscillating tool with a flat blade to cut through silicone and epoxy adhesive.
+This is an effective method with wooden and solid-surface countertops, but it's dangerous if the countertop is stone, because the vibrations of the tool can crack stone.

 After removing the sink, it's important to clean old adhesive off the countertop, especially if you plan on installing another undermount sink.
 You'll probably also want to remove the support anchors, which you can do either by unscrewing them or chipping them off with a chisel.
 If the anchors are embedded in stone and held by epoxy, it's probably best to leave them, but if they're in the way, you can always cut them flush to the counter with a hacksaw.